jiangwenyuan/nuster/README.md

 ### As HTTP cache server

-NuSTER can also be used as an HTTP proxy cache server like Varnish or Nginx to cache dynamic and static HTTP response.
+nuster can also be used as an HTTP proxy cache server like Varnish or Nginx to cache dynamic and static HTTP response.

 * All features from HAProxy(HTTPS, HTTP/2, ACL, etc)
 * Extremely fast